Salaamun alaykum, dear readers!

 Quranic Initials

 There are 14 Quranic initials in the Quran.
-Quranic initials are the random letters that are in the first verse of 29 Quranic Surahs (though only one of the 14 initials is in the second verse of one of the 29 Surahs).
+Quranic initials are the random, disjointed letters that are in the first verse of 29 Quranic Surahs.
 Those 14 initials are made of 14 unique Arabic letters.
+They are commonly referred to in the discourse of Islamic studies as “huroof al-muqatta’at(the disjointed letters).

-To use an example, imagine if the first verse of a poem were the letters E G U L Those letters don’t make any English word, so one would ask why they are there.
+To use an example, imagine if the first verse of a poem or any other piece of English, Spanish, French, German, or Italian literature were the letters E G U L. Those disjointed letters don’t make any known word no matter how you combine them, so one would ask, “Why did the author put them there?
+What do they mean?

 Some examples of Quranic initials are: Alif Lam Meem, Ha Meem, Saad, Kaaf Ha Ya Ayn Saad, Alif Lam Ra, Qaf, and Ya Seen.
-Nobody, not even prophet Muhammad, knew why they were there, and the consensus until now is that God knows best.
+Nobody, not even prophet Muhammad, knew why they were there, and the consensus until now was that God put them there for reasons that only He knows.

-It wasn’t until 1974 when the 19-based mathematical composition of the Quran was discovered, that we realized exactly how these initials serve as the signs of the Quran.
-Essentially, it is a part of the whole 19-based design, and this section is devoted to demonstrating that.
+It wasn’t until 1974, when the 19-based mathematical composition of the Quran was discovered, that we realized the Quranic initials are one of the pillars of the Quran’s 19-based mathematical structure.

 • Within the 114 Surahs of the Quran, 29 of them begin with Quranic initials.
 Intermixed between the first initialed Surah (Surah 2) and the last initialed Surah (Surah 68) are 38 non-initialed Surahs = 19 x 2.